Programs

 Family Resource Centers

-Led by Autism Society of Alberta, Autism Calgary, and Autism Edmonton in partnership with the Autism Society of the Regional Municipality of Wood Buffalo, Peace Autism, Chinook Autism Society, Inclusion Lethbridge, and the Crowsnest Community Support Society.
+Led by the Autism Society of Alberta, Autism Calgary, and Autism Edmonton in partnership with the Autism Society of the Regional Municipality of Wood Buffalo, Peace Autism, Chinook Autism Society, Inclusion Lethbridge, and the Crowsnest Community Support Society.
 We bring you the Family Resource Centers.
-With this, we can host a variety of workshops, trainings, and information sessions.
-These educational opportunities can cover topics such as
+We can host various workshops, trainings, and information sessions with this.
+These educational opportunities can cover topics such as:

 • Abuse Prevention and Response